 Nonprofit organizations must be present on social media, and never cease communicating their mission, needs and success stories.
 You never know who may be reading your information online in order to make knowledgeable, meaningful financial contributions (donors, professional advisors, family and friends of donors, friends of friends, government agencies, and the like).

 The trend toward greater use of technology in every aspect of our lives is increasing, and the potential for good far outweighs the bad.
 I offer a thought for potential donors and educational program organizers in the spirit of partnering toward tech success for those members of society lagging behind.
 We need more funding and programming for tech education of the most basic sort.

 Many still feel left behind by the way technology has taken over our lives.
 NTEN: Nonprofit Technology Network is a helpful user-friendly resource for using technology more effectively, and you can search for tech clubs located in cities across the nation.
 Most local programs are free.
 NetSquared is another nonprofit resource that is global in focus.
 The American Association of Retired Persons (AARP) maintains webpages focusing on how to use social media, online security, how to conduct video chats and more.
 Follow this link to the AARP TEK Social Media page.
 Another organization that provides hands-on in-person training (which is often the best), is General Assembly.
 I also enjoy the podcasts of Social Media Examiner.
 Hootsuite provides helpful online social media “bootcamps.” as well.
+If you are in the Austin area, check out Austin Free-Net.
 Because social media and new technologies change often, these groups can help you stay up to date!

 You might also enjoy reading my article, “Mobile Rising,” for a discussion of trends in mobile technology.

 This article was one of the first on Carolyn’s Nonprofit Blog, ca. 2011.
-I recently updated it in January, 2017.
+I updated it in 2017.